How to Create Flow Chart in Excel?

 In this example, I will explain the process involved in establishing a new company.

-Step 2: Under Smart Art select Process.
+- Step 2: Under the Smart Art select Process.
 Scroll down and select the Repeating Bending Process.

-Step 5: Next step is to Registration Process.
+- Step 5: The next step is to Registration Process.

-Step 7: Fourth step is to create a website for your company.
+- Step 7: The Fourth step is to create a website for your company.

-Example #3 – Design FlowChart Using Smart Arts in Excel
+Example #3 – Design FlowChart Using Excel Smart Arts (Step by Step)

 Now we have all the process in a flowchart.
 Let’s design the smart art now.